vtex/shoreline/styleguides/admin/documentation/typography/anchor.md

 ## Customization

-You can use the `styleOverrides` property to customize any style.
+You can use the `csx` property to customize any style.

 # Props